braaaax/braaaax.github.io/_posts/2019-2-14-Covenant.md

 docker build -t elite .
 ```

-Create the Elite container client and connect with the Covenant server and remove when closed.
+Create the Elite container client and bind the directory, indicated by the absolute path, to the /app/Data directory, connect with the Covenant server and remove when closed.
+We need to add a bind mount so that we can grab our generated files!
 ```
 docker run -it --rm --name elite -v /root/cov/brax:/app/Data elite --username brax --computername 192.168.0.128
 ```
 ![](https://braaaax.github.io/braaaax.github.io/images/Covenant-startelite.png)

-Start listener:
+Start listener adn set the connection address to our kali box.
+It will be set to the ip of the docker container by default.
 ```
-listeners
+Listeners
 http
 set ConnectAddress 192.168.0.128
 start